 For more on the person, mission and titles of Christ, see the JESUS section of the Crossroads Initiative Library.

-Banner/featured image Last Judgment by Giotto di Bondone.
+Banner/featured image Jesus Christ & the Last Judgment by Giotto di Bondone.
 Public domain.